onap/policy-parent/docs/design/design.rst

 policy-id         O       String   The policy id.
 This may be a regular expression or an exact value.
 ================= ======= ======== ==================================================================

-This example below shows the JSON body of a query with a single policy ID.
+These example below shows the JSON body of a query with a single policy ID.

 .. code-block:: yaml
   :caption: Decision API Call - Single Policy ID query